tbensky/PrologScheduling/README.md

 # Solving a scheduling problem using Prolog using Constraint Logic Programming (CLP)

-This is a simple, gentle, and step-by-step example of how to use Prolog and constraint logic programmig (CLP) to schedule events (in this case college classes), into a minimum number of rooms.
+This is a simple and step-by-step example of how to use Prolog and constraint logic programmig (CLP) in an event scheduling application.

+In this case, we want to schedule events (in this case college classes), into a minimum number of rooms.

 ## Funny realization

 I've been dabbling with Prolog ever since high school.
 That was 30+ years ago.
-After all of this time, this repo contains (finally!) the first Prolog program I've ever written myself, that actually does something useful for me.
+After all of this time, this repo contains (finally!) the first Prolog program I've ever been able to write myself, that actually does something useful for me.

+Pretty long time in coming, no?
 (You can see some results of my dabbling [here](https://www.codebymath.com/index.php/welcome/lesson_menu#prolog) and [here](https://arxiv.org/abs/2108.09893).)

 ## First a few thoughts

-I find Prolog to be an extremely satisfying language to use and mess around with, first becaming aware of it with it back in '85 when Borland came out with Turbo Prolog 1 and then 2.
+I find Prolog to be an extremely satisfying language to use and mess around with, first becoming aware of it back in '85 when Borland came out with Turbo Prolog 1 and then 2.
 I owned them both.
 The Borland manuals were great tutorials on Prolog (recently bought them all again on eBay).
 Kudos to the knowledgable people at Borland who wrote them.

 I look at Prolog on
-and off, sometimes with a fair amount of intensity for a few weeks, then I set it down again for a long spell.
+and off, sometimes with a fair amount of intensity for a few weeks, then I set it down again for a long time.
 I've been doing this for the better part of 30 years!
 Ouch!
+I guess hacking with Prolog is kind of a hobby for me.

 This repo actually contains the very first Prolog program I've ever written, and I am not reminiscing here about some 30 year old Borland .pro file I found on an old 5 1/4" disk.
 This first program was written during the summer of 2022!
-Yes, it took me this long to do something useful with Prolog!
+Yes, it took me that long to do something useful with Prolog!
 It's a program that I actually use to help with ongoing scheduling work I do as part of my job.